mybonk/mybonk-wiki/FAQ.md

 ```

 *You can ignore any warning about the key being 'not a trusted signature' or untrusted .. as long you see "good signature" and the correct main & sub fingerprints the download is valid.*

+### Tell us more about the BONK token
+We hear there are new tokens named BONK or MYBONK on the "market".
+It's not us.
+We don't do trading nor scaming nor ICOs.
+Leave us alone. mybonk-core is free, open source (MIT).